Making it easy to write C# code for embedded systems!

 Sponsoring .NET nanoFramework

-Backers are individuals who contribute with money to help support nanoFramework.
+Backers are individuals who contribute money to help support nanoFramework.
 Every little bit helps and we appreciate all contributions, even the smallest ones.

 What is .NET nanoFramework?